 St. John's Church: -

 This Church lies between Forsythe and McLeod Ganj.
 It is an 8 km walk from Lower Dharamsala.
 St. John's is one of the oldest churches in the Dharamsala and has a memorial dedicated to Lord Elgin.
 Built in the Gothic style, it has stained glass windows and floors of cobblestones.

 This famous museum exhibits the art and culture of the Dhauladhar region.
 Royal artifacts, dresses, shamianas, jewelry, manuscripts, coins, photographs, and sculptures are displayed.

 Lying at a distance of 20 kilometers from Dharamsala, Triund is a spectacular location.
 Set in the foothills of the snow-covered Dhauladhar Range, this tourist attraction is mainly known for its trekking activities and picnic spots.
 Triund is easily accessible from Mcleodganj and is home to Snow leopards, bears, birds, wild goats, and pigs.

 This magical spot is located at the summit of Dharamkot Hill.
 Just 11 km from Dharamshala, Dharamkot offers panoramic views of the Kangra Valley, the surrounding ranges, and the Pong Dam Lake.

 This is a great picnic spot that lies 22 kilometers from the famous Kotwali Bazaar.
 It is known for its pristine Kareri Lake, which is surrounded by green meadows and forests with pine and oak trees.
 It also has Kali and Durbasa temples that are worshipped by many visiting Dharamsala.

-Nurpur: Located at a distance of 66 kilometers from Dharamshala, Nurpur is named after the beloved wife of Jahangir, the Mughal Emperor.
+Nurpur: - Located at a distance of 66 kilometers from Dharamsala, Nurpur is named after the beloved wife of Jahangir, the Mughal Emperor.
 It is famous for its beautiful Krishna temple and historical fort.